environmental_justice_calcs.py

 2. Outputs:

-• pwm: the population-weighted mean concentration of PM2.5
+• pwm: the population-weighted mean concentration of the given concentration column

 3. Methodology: